sumiya11/Groebner.jl/docs/tutorial.md

 ## Variable Elimination

-One can use Groebner bases to *eliminate indeterminates* from equations.
+One can also use Groebner bases to *eliminate indeterminates* from equations.
 A layer of theory lies behind this topic, however, the main simple observation here is that

 ***